-The Studio is a collaborative effort between Virginia Tech's Urban Affairs and Planning program and the Office of Economic Development.
-Scott Tate with support from John Provo are the faculty leading the studio effort.
+The Studio is a collaborative effort between Virginia Tech's Urban Affairs and Planning and the Office of Economic Development.
+Scott Tate, with support from John Provo and Maggie Cowell, are the faculty leading the studio effort.
 Graduate students work under faculty supervision on behalf of real-life clients and deliver actionable research projects.
 The students design and shape the implementation of the project, which typically provides a final sheltered work experience before they embark on their careers.

 The Economic Development Studio at Virginia Tech is a resource for communities throughout the Commonwealth of Virginia.
 We conduct research on economic development issues, inform and empower decision-making, and provide technically sound recommendations for economic development strategy and action.

 Redeveloping the Vaughan Furniture Building in Galax, VA: Studio participants worked with the City Manager of Galax, Keith Barker and owners of Vaughan Furniture to develop revitalization ideas for the vacant Vaughan Furniture Building.
 Participants conducted a literature review, interviewed city residents including business owners and organizational leaders, collected surveys, and created a plan for the building which they later presented to local business owners, town officials, and members of the public.

 Virginia Growth and Opportunity Fund: Ridge Valley Fellowship Program: Studio participants worked with GO Virginia Regions 1, 2, and 8 to develop a proposal for an inter-regional educational and workforce collaboration to retain highly-educated employees that possess the essential skills and fundamentals that employers in these regions demand.